Simulating Markov random fields with a conclique-based Gibbs sampler: Introduction

 In this paper, we describe a simple and fast scheme for sampling from general MRF models in a manner that exploits conditional independence in such models among subcollections of non-neighboring observations called \emph{concliques}. ``Concliques'' provide a type of converse to ``cliques,'' where the latter are commonly encountered with MRFs as singletons or as sets of locations that are all mutual neighbors (Hammersley and Clifford \hyperlink{ref-hammersley1971markov}{1971}).
-Kaiser, Lahiri, and Nordman ( \hyperlink{ref-kaiser2012goodness}{2012}) (hereafter {[}KLN{]}) introduced concliques to develop spatial residuals and goodness-of-fit tests for spatial MRF models.
-However, apart from issues of model assessment, the notion of concliques is shown here to have implications for Gibbs sampling of MRFs and, in particular, we use concliques to establish a formal approach for potentially fast simulation.
-The resulting method is a block updating Gibbs sampler that applies under mild conditions to any conditionally specified MRF model.
-We demonstrate that the conclique-based approach can be computationally more efficient than sequential Gibbs updating, particularly for generating large collections of data sets, while maintaining similar rates of chain mixing.
-Like in Gibbs sampling with componentwise updating, the conclique-based strategy is also more generally applicable than alternative approaches for simulating from MRF models, such as those mentioned at the end of this section.
+Kaiser, Lahiri, and Nordman ( \hyperlink{ref-kaiser2012goodness}{2012}) (hereafter {[}KLN{]}) introduced concliques to develop goodness-of-fit tests for spatial MRF models.
+However, apart from model assessment, the notion of concliques is shown here to have implications for potentially fast Gibbs sampling of MRFs.
+Namely, all MRF models admit concliques where number of concliques is never larger than, and in fact often much smaller than, the number of observations in the model.
+Consequently, we use concliques to establish a formal simulation method that applies under mild conditions to any conditionally specified MRF model and uses simultaneous updates (i.e., per conclique) to improve computational speeds.
+When the conclique number is smaller than the sample size for simulation, then for generating large collections of spatial data sets, the conclique-based approach can be computationally much more efficient than single-site Gibbs updating, while maintaining similar rates of chain mixing.
+Similarly to standard Gibbs sampling, the conclique-based strategy is also more generally applicable than alternative approaches for simulating from MRF models, such as those mentioned in Section \ref{other-simulation-approaches}.